yiisoft/yii2/docs/guide/concept-behaviors.md

 Behaviors
 =========

-Behaviors are instances of [[yii\base\Behavior]] or its child class.
-Behaviors, also known as [mixins](http://en.wikipedia.org/wiki/Mixin), allow you to enhance the functionality of an existing [[yii\base\Component|component]] class without the need of changing its class inheritance.
+Behaviors are instances of [[yii\base\Behavior]], or of a child class.
+Behaviors, also known as [mixins](http://en.wikipedia.org/wiki/Mixin), allow you to enhance the functionality of an existing [[yii\base\Component|component]] class without needing to change the class's inheritance.
-When a behavior is attached to a component, it will "inject" its methods and properties into the component, and you can access these methods and properties as if they are defined by the component class.
-Moreover, a behavior can respond to the [events](concept-events.md) triggered by the component so that it can customize or adapt the normal code execution of the component.
+Attaching a behavior to a component "injects" the behavior's methods and properties into the component, making those methods and properties accessible as if they were defined in the component class itself.
+Moreover, a behavior can respond to the [events](concept-events.md) triggered by the component, which allows behaviors to also customize the normal code execution of the component.